-List of CMIP5 models and variables used in the paper
+List of CMIP5 Models and Variables Used in the Paper

 Table B1 lists the models and fields used in our analysis and shown in Figs. 1 and 8 of the paper.

-For all models, we use monthly-mean values and the first ensemble member only ('r1i1p1').
+For all models, we use monthly mean values and the first ensemble member only (r1i1p1).

 For reference, below we also describe the CMIP5 variables used in the analysis.
 For liquid and ice water paths, we use the variables clwvi (total condensed water path) and clivi (IWP), with LWP calculated as the difference between clwvi and clivi.
-Note that for several models, clwvi erroneously reports only LWP, instead of the sum of LWP and IWP, as described in the CMIP5 errata available under http://cmip-pcmdi.llnl.gov/cmip5/errata/cmip5errata.html.
+Note that for several models, clwvi erroneously reports only LWP, instead of the sum of LWP and IWP, as described in the CMIP5 errata available under http://cmip-pcmdi.llnl.gov/cmip5/ errata/cmip5errata.html.
 For those models, this results in negative LWP values when calculated as clwvi minus clivi.
-We identuce the content of t tify those models based on the absolute minimum value of clwvi minus clivi, using a threshold of
+We identify those models based on the absolute minimum value of clwvi minus clivi, using a threshold of $-1 \,\mathrm{g}\,\mathrm{m}^{-2}$ for any grid point and month.
+(We use -1rather than $0 \,\mathrm{g}\,\mathrm{m}^{-2}$ because several models have weakly negative minimum values for both LWP and IWP.)
+The models for which clwvi erroneously represents LWP based on our criterion are marked with an asterisk in Table B1.

-- ${651}$ -1 g m $^{-2}$ for any gridpoint and month.
-(We use -1 rather than 0 g m $^{-2}$ because several models els have weakly negative minimum values for both LWP and IWP.)
-The models for which ${652}$ erroneously represents LWP based on our criterion are marked with an asterisk in Table B1. - The SW radiation fields mentioned in Table B1 include all variables required for the approximate partial radiative perturbation (APRP) calculation presented in Fig. 1a: these include rsdt, rsut, rsutcs, rsds, rsdscs, rsus, rsuscs, and clt.
-Finally, for surface and 850 hPa temperature we use ts and ta, respectively.
+The SW radiation fields mentioned in Table B1 include all variables required for the approximate partial radiative perturbation (APRP) calculation presented in Fig. 1a: these include rsdt, rsut, rsutcs, rsds, rsdscs, rsus,